xhos/ariand/readme.md

 ## development

+> behold, this codebase is the pinnacle of DDD (dilly-dally driven development)

 ### environment

 i use devenv to manage my development environment. that includes installing the dependencies and setting up the necessary tools and scripts. you can find the configuration in the [devenv.nix](./devenv.nix) file. it's not required, but highly recommended for a consistent development experience.